Rugby union in Australia: 19th century

-The 'Waratah' Rugby Club invited Australian rules football club, the Carlton Football Club, to play two matches, one under rugby rules and one under Australian rules.
+The first intercolonial football match in Australia under any code occurred on 23 June 1877 resultant of the 'Waratah' FC inviting Australian rules football club, the Carlton Football Club, to Sydney to play two matches, one under rugby rules and one under Australian rules.
 On Saturday 23 June 1877, 3,000 spectators watched Waratah beat Carlton at rugby at the Albert Cricket Ground in Redfern.
 In the return leg, Carlton defeated Waratah under Australian rules.
+The two clubs met again in 1878 in Melbourne.